By Nguyen Nguyen

 - How do you see your business in Vietnam in the next five years?

-- Is there anything else that you would like to add?
+- Is there an interesting fact or highlight you would like to share?

 - Building Bridges